aosasona/php-router/README.md

 # PHP Router
-PhpRouter is an modern, fast, and flexible PHP router library with express-style routing without the need to edit or write an .htaccess file.
+PhpRouter is a modern, fast, and flexible PHP router library with express-style routing without the need to edit or write an .htaccess file.

 ## Installation